-If you’ve been in a car accident, filing an auto insurance claim might feel overwhelming—but it doesn’t have to be.
+If you've been in a car accident, filing an auto insurance claim might feel overwhelming—but it doesn't have to be.
 Whether the damage is minor or major, filing quickly and correctly is key to getting the coverage you deserve.
-In this guide, we’ll break down each step so you can navigate the process with confidence.
+This guide provides general information about the claims process and does not constitute legal advice.
+For specific legal advice about your situation, you must consult with a qualified attorney.
+Reading this information does not create an attorney-client relationship.

 Step 1: Make Sure Everyone Is Safe